Online Student Expectations

 - Connect with other students.
 Even though you may not see your classmates physically, they may be struggling just like you, and would welcome your questions and concerns.

-- Go to the Success Center.
+- Go to the Learning Commons.
 Phoenix College has a center that is dedicated to help you improve your academic skills and catch up with homework.
-They are located in B-228.
+They are located in the lower level of the library.